Last updated on September 5, 2024

 Dragonlord Kolaghan represents speed and is in Rakdos () colors.
 There’s a reckless and cruel nature to the way Kolaghan and her clan attack and decimate everything they wish to.

-Kolaghan gives all your creatures haste and can decimate opponents with 10 points of direct damage for casting a creature or planeswalker with the same name as a card in their graveyard.
+Kolaghan gives all your creatures haste and can slap opponents with 10 points of direct damage for casting a creature or planeswalker with the same name as a card in their graveyard.
 Dragonlord Kolaghan is the most aggressive dragon, and the damage capability of its text is amazing.

 Best Dragonlords Payoffs